Addictions: Treatment and Prevention

 1. counsel individuals, families and groups affected by addictions;

-2. integrate skills and knowledge to provide client-centred treatment;
+2. integrate skills and knowledge to provide client-centered treatment;

 3. incorporate family, gender, relational, social and cultural considerations in treatment planning;